What is conjunctivitis?

 Symptoms of irritant or traumatic conjunctivitis generally improve spontaneously within 24 hours.

 Most forms of conjunctivitis are self-limiting but in certain cases, severe complications may occur.
 Pain, loss of vision or photophobia require immediate referral to an ophthalmologist.

 - Chronic redness, discharge and irritation

-Irritant or traumatic conjunctivitis often requires only symptomatic relief, such as topical lubricants, and clears within 24 hours.
+Irritant or traumatic conjunctivitis often require only symptomatic relief, such as topical lubricants, and clear within 24 hours.